Send the link below via email or IMCopy

 racial disparities in law enforcement practices

 Disproportionality in discipline - documented for 40 years:

 Students with SPED 2x more likely to be suspended

-Intersection of race/SPED - nationally 25% of AA SPED suspended out-of-school in previous year
+Intersection of race/SPED - nationally 25% of AA SPED students were suspended in previous year

 RJ's Ultimate Goal in Schools

-Who has the obligation to address the needs, repair the harm, and restore the relationships?
+Who & what is needed to address the needs, repair the harm, and restore the relationships?

 RP's Response to Wrongdoing:

 1. Meet 1:1 with party #1 to explain process, determine willingness, prep with questions, let them know you will share answers with party #2

 2. Meet 1:1 with party #2 to explain process, determine willingness, prep, share summary of #1's responses